XingxinHE/Hex/pages/Glossary.md

 - *library*: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.
 - *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).
 - *linker*: a program that combines object code files and libraries into an executable program.
-- *literal*: a notation that directly specifies a value, such as 12 specifying the integer value “twelve.”
 - *loop*: a piece of code executed repeatedly; in C++, typically a for-statement or a  `while` -statement.
 - *move*: an operation that transfers a value from one object to another leaving behind a value representing “empty.”
 See also copy.
 - *move-only type*: a concrete type that is movable but not copyable.